You probably were recently asked:

 One of the key differences between the anger languages and the love languages is no one forgets an anger language.

-So I can watch my son get in a fight with my daughter and watch them progress thru ALL of the anger languages.
+So I can watch my son get in a fight with my daughter and watch them progress through ALL of the anger languages.

 I'll see my son start out using the lecture anger language.